juri/xctwdiff/README.md

 #  xctwdiff

-xctwdiff reads the message of a failed `XCTAssertEqual` check from stdin and runs [wdiff] on the two sections.
+xctwdiff reads the message of a failed `XCTAssertEqual` check from stdin and runs [wdiff] and [colordiff] on the two sections.
 It assumes you don't write messages in your equality checks.

 It's a Xcode command line tool project, so build and archive and copy the binary out of the archive